 ADJUSTMENTS: This section details any adjustments required to be made to your Merchant Bank Account within the billing period.

-DEPOSITS: This section shows all transactions received (“Batch”) during the billing period which have been processed by acquirer.
+DEPOSITS: This section shows all transactions received (“Batch”) during the billing period which has been processed by the acquirer.
 The “Funded Amount” is the amount that will be credited to your Merchant Bank Account.
 The “Payment Number” and the “Funded Amount” figure will correspond with the reference and amount that appears on your bank statement.